Manage Jump Client Settings

 When upgrading to a newly built site software package, verify that all certificate stores are managed appropriately and are up-to-date prior to upgrading to a new BeyondTrust version.
 Failure to do so may cause a majority of your existing Jump Clients to appear offline.

 Set the the global connection rate for disconnected Jump Clients to try to reconnect.

 Set whether the default Jump Client connection type should be active or passive.

-If a Jump Client goes offline and does not reconnect to the Secure Remote Access Appliance for the number of days specified by the Number of days before Jump Clients that have not connected are automatically deleted setting, it is automatically uninstalled from the target computer and is removed from the Jump interface of the access console.
+If a Jump Client goes offline and does not reconnect to the B Series Appliance for the number of days specified by the Number of days before Jump Clients that have not connected are automatically deleted setting, it is automatically uninstalled from the target computer and is removed from the Jump interface of the access console.

 This setting is shared with the Jump Client during normal operation so that even if it cannot communicate with the site, it uninstalls itself at the configured time.
-If this setting is changed after the Jump Client loses connection with the appliance, it uninstalls itself at the previously configured time.
+If this setting is changed after the Jump Client loses connection with the B Series Appliance, it uninstalls itself at the previously configured time.